terracorra/BroadcastPlugin/README.md

 *You can use: **{ScpName}** (When SCP's death) , **{UnitName}**, **{UnitNumber}**, **{WarheadTime}** **{Player}**, **{PlayersCount}**, **{RoundDurationMinutes}** and **{RoundDurationSeconds}***

 # Contact
+If you found a bug or need help,
-Feel free to contant me.
+Feel free to contact me.

+Bug reoprts are very helpful to improve.

 **Discord**: **Polaris**#2314